eficode-academy/kubernetes-katas/persistent-storage.md

 ### Delete pod with volume attached and observe that state is persisted when a new pod is created

-Now that the state of our postgres database is persisted to the volume, let's verify:
+Now that the state of our PostgreSQL database is persisted to the volume, let's verify:

 - Open the frontend webpage and add some quotes
 - Retrieve quotes from the database, and observe that your quotes are among them
 - Delete the database pod with `kubectl delete pod <postgres-pod-name>`
 - Wait for the postgres pod to be recreated (you can watch for pod changes with `kubectl get pods --watch`)
-- In the frontend webpage, retrieve quotes and obeserve that your quotes are among them
+- In the frontend webpage, retrieve quotes and observe that your quotes are among them

 </details>